SNodeC/snode.c/docs/ai/openai/codex/backend-core.md

 `ReducerOptions`; ordinary 1,000-delta test bursts remain below the defaults and reconstruct exactly.

+The typed `UserMessageItem` separately retains its complete opaque content array.
+Its normalized snapshot/event `data` object has a dedicated 65,536-byte compact-serialization bound: `content` remains an array containing an ordered prefix of complete, unmodified entries, and the adjacent `contentTruncated`, `originalContentBytes`, `retainedContentBytes`, `originalContentItems`, and `retainedContentItems` fields describe that projection.
+The byte counts are compact serialized array sizes, so an empty retained array counts as two bytes.
+This payload-specific truncation does not alter the top-level `contentTruncated` or `droppedContentBytes`; those fields retain their accumulated-visible-content meaning for every item type.

 ## Reducer semantics

 All ordinary domain transitions pass through `Reducer::apply()`.
 Typed Codex